-Some years I am more creative with my fillings than others, but even simple activities scribbled on a piece of paper stuffed in this thing are magic to my kids, and that’s the point.
+Some years I am more creative with my fillings than others, but even simple activities scribbled on a piece of paper stuffed in this thing are magic to my kids.
 I am careful not to overdo it, or I get burned out.
 I definitely have lots of filler days with little trinkets instead of activities to do.
-With the exception of spider rings (YES!), I stick to consumable stuff that doesn’t accumulate in our home: stickers, tattoos, this time I had some straws left over from something else, love notes.
+With the exception of spider rings (YES!), I stick to consumable stuff that doesn’t accumulate in our home: stickers, pencils, etc. In short, keep it simple and don’t add useless busyness or physical junk to your life :)

 - visit the pumpkin patch